 If someone is not looking at you, and their eyes are darting around, this can also be a sign.
 Darting eyes indicates discomfort.
 It means that people feel trapped by the situation, and also that they are trying to get out of it.
 Often by any means necessary.

-Rapid blinking is another good tool to see the body language of lying.
+Rapid blinking is another good tool to see if someone is lying.
 Most people blink a certain number of times a minute – and men blink less than women.
 If someone is blinking rapidly, it could just mean that they have something in their eye.
 It could, however, also mean that they are lying.
 People blink more rapidly when they are stressed.

 As a corollary to this, check how long people close their eyes for.
 A blink doesn’t last very long.
 If someone is closing their eyes for longer, they are doing it as a defence mechanism.
 This defence mechanism could be in relation to them lying to you.